Class-Continuous Conditional Generative Neural Radiance Field: Experiments

-\subsection{Evaluation of residual modules}
+Table~\ref{table_3} shows that our model outperforms pi-GAN on Cars dataset, effectively disentangling class conditions.
+Generally, conditional models underperform unconditional ones, rendering pi-GAN unsuitable for $360^{\circ}$ generation.
+Additionally, EG3D struggles with Cars dataset as it needs camera positions corresponding to samples while EG3D can obtain camera positions using an independent algorithm for facial datasts \cite{deng2019accurate, cat_hip}.
+Thus, we adopt GIRAFFE for the generality in $360^{\circ}$ generation with real-world datasets.

-We compare $\textnormal{C}^{3}$G-NeRFs with residual modules and conditional GIRAFFE with a plain network in terms of generated image quality.
-This experiment demonstrates the effect of adopting residual modules \cite{he2016deep, mescheder2018training} in $\textnormal{C}^{3}$G-NeRF architecture.
-As shown in \cref{figure_8}, $\textnormal{C}^{3}$G-NeRF generates high-quality images with fine details after a small number of iterations.
-In contrast, the conditional GIRAFFE using plain networks shows poor generation quality as seen in \cref{figure_9} with more (five times larger) iterations.
-Therefore, we can confirm that it is necessary to use the proposed residual modules in the NeRF structures in order to generate high-quality conditional images.
+\subsection{Evaluation of Residual Modules}

-We further compare the FIDs of each model in three datasets.
-As can be seen in \cref{table_1}, $\textnormal{C}^{3}$G-NeRF demonstrates significantly better FIDs than conditional GIRAFFE with plain networks in the qualitative comparison.
-This confirms our hypothesis that residual modules improve the generation quality and is extremely helpful for the conditional 3D-aware generation.
-As previously described, the residual modules assist the learning of conditional information by helping the gradient flow from the output of the discriminator to the conditional inputs of the generator.
+We assess image quality generated by $\textnormal{C}^{3}$G-NeRFs with residual modules, comparing it to conditional GIRAFFE with a plain network.
+This experiment emphasizes the impact of incorporating residual modules \cite{he2016deep, mescheder2018training} in the $\textnormal{C}^{3}$G-NeRF architecture.
+FID and KID comparisons across three datasets (Table~\ref{table_1}) show that $\textnormal{C}^{3}$G-NeRF significantly outperforms conditional GIRAFFE with plain networks, supporting our hypothesis that residual modules enhance generation quality and are crucial for conditional 3D-aware generation.
+Residual modules aid gradient flow from the discriminator's output to the conditional inputs of the generator, facilitating conditional information learning.
+Qualitative comparisons are shown with the Figure 12, which is included in the Supplementary Materials.